programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 # Jupyter for notebook-based exploratory research.

 ## What's Jupyter?
 Simply, the Jupyter project provides an intuitive environment for collaborative analytical code development.
 Jupyter is a client-server application.
-You run a Jupyter server from your computer and connect to this server from a browser to do your development in 'notebooks'.
-This setup will become more clear, but the key benefit of this tool is that you can easly combine and preserve results of analysis with the code used to produce those analyses.
+You run a Jupyter server from your computer and connect to this server from a browser to do your development in 'notebooks.'
+This system will become more clear, but the key benefit of this approach is that you can easly combine and preserve results of exploratory analysis with the code necessary to reproduce that analysis.

 Jupyter supports a number of languages (including python and R).
 There are [many example notebooks](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks#introductory-tutorials) online.